 The defining practical reality for El Paso County records research is the military footprint.
-Fort Carson, Peterson Space Force Base, Schriever Space Force Base, and the United States Air Force Academy together represent one of the highest concentrations of active-duty military personnel of any county in the United States.
-On-base addresses are federal jurisdiction — criminal matters on installation property are handled by military courts and JAG, not by El Paso County district or county courts.
+Fort Carson, Peterson Space Force Base, Schriever Space Force Base, and the United States Air Force Academy together represent one of the highest concentrations of active-duty military personnel of any U.S. county.
+On-base addresses are federal jurisdiction — criminal matters on installation property are handled by military courts and JAG, not by El Paso County civilian courts.
 A subject with a base address may have no El Paso County civilian court record while still having significant legal history.
-For the broader Colorado context, see our Colorado state guide.
+For the broader Colorado context see our Colorado state guide.

 Key takeaways